yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

 To install, navigate to the root directory and run the setup script.
 If Embree was installed to some location that is not in your path by default, you will need to pass in CFLAGS and LDFLAGS to the setup.py script.
-For example, the Mac OS package installer puts the installation at /opt/local/ instead of usr/local.
+For example, the Mac OS X package installer puts the installation at /opt/local/ instead of usr/local.
 To account for this, you would do:

 .. code-block:: bash

     CFLAGS='-I/opt/local/include' LDFLAGS='-L/opt/local/lib' python setup.py install

-You must also make sure the C++ compilers gets these flags when building yt from source.
+Once embree and pyembree are installed, you must rebuild yt from source in order to use the unstructured mesh rendering capability.
+Once again, if embree is installed in a location that is not part of your default search path, you must tell yt where to find it.
 There are a number of ways to do this.
 One way is to again manually pass in the flags when running the setup script in the yt-hg directory: